 B&H Garden Room

 Like your brunch with a view?
-Head to Bourne & Hollingsworth’s newest rooftop venture Garden Room, who are launching a stylish brunch.
+Head to Bourne & Hollingsworth’s newest rooftop venture Garden Room, who recently launched a stylish brunch.
 If you fancy something a bit different, try the sweet potato frittafle (frittata meets waffle) with fried duck egg; or the eggs in red wine – a spin on the classic Eggs Royale.
 Vegan?
 No problem!
 Refresh with a fruity smoothie bowl, or fill up with some tasty vegan waffles topped with blueberries, coconut yoghurt and caramelised banana.
 Wash it down with one of B&H’s signature cocktails, such as B&H Garden Mary, a twist on the classic Bloody Mary, which you can customise by picking your own spirit, juice and salt combination.
 Enjoy all this amid the restaurant’s impressive interiors, with a jungle of plants dotted around, fully-grown trees, white-washed floors and wicker furnishings, as well as floor-to-ceiling windows displaying the spectacular city skyline.
-Available from 2 February
+10th floor, above Assembly Hotel, 31 Charing Cross Rd, London WC2H 0LS

 Sign up to our Newsletter